weblate/qTox_enhanced-1/doc/coding_standards.md

 `-std=c++11`, regardless of if `-std=gnu+11` is being used during compile time).
-Source code must be able to be compiled under multiple different compilers and operating systems including but not limited to GCC and Clang on Microsoft Windows, Apple OS X and GNU/Linux-based derivatives.
+Source code must be able to be compiled under multiple different compilers and operating systems including but not limited to GCC and Clang on Microsoft Windows, Apple macOS and GNU/Linux-based derivatives.

 In addition to the base language, the following additional restrictions are
 imposed: